The Sound of a Generation

 Learn the language of music and train your ear to identify patterns and sounds.

-Gain proficiency in your choice of keys, guitar, bass, drums, or another instrument.
+Gain proficiency in your choice of voice, keys, guitar, bass, drums, or another instrument.

 Grow in your ability to thrive in hosting live worship by joining others on a team.